She Hate Me: Critical response

 On the other hand, Stella Papamichael of the BBC called the film "fascinating from start to finish," and Scott Foundas of Variety lauded it as "a scabrous, provocative and often funny social satire" with praise for the film's ensemble cast.
 Roger Ebert was also one of the few critics to give a positive review, awarding it three stars out of four.

 Ebert wrote the film "will get some terrible reviews.
 Scorched earth reviews.
-Its logic, style, presumption and sexual politics will be ridiculed.
-The Tomatometer will be down around 20.
+Its logic, style, presumption and sexual politics will be ridiculed. [...]
 Many of the things you read in those reviews may be true from a conventional point of view.
 Most of the critics will be on safe ground.
 I will seem to be wrong.
 Seeming to be wrong about this movie is one of the most interesting things I've done recently."

 Ebert argued Lee knows the lesbian plot line is absurd, but uses it to "confront the pious liberal horror about such concepts as the inexhaustible black stud."
 He ultimately said the film "is alive and confrontational and aggressively in our face, and the man who made it has abandoned all caution, even to the point of refusing to signal his intentions, to put in a wink to let us see he knows what he's doing...She Hate Me invites anger and analysis about the stereotypes it appears to celebrate; a film that attacked those stereotypes would inspire yawns.
 Think what you want on an Politically Correct level, but concede that She Hate Me is audacious and recklessly risky."

-More recent criticism has sought to reexamine and discuss the film's themes.
-In an essay for Little White Lies, Erik Nielsen argued the film was misunderstood at the time of its release and that it is "a funny, sometimes ridiculous, yet ultimately insightful commentary on race inside American capitalism."
-Liam Carroll of The Spool posited that in making Jack an object available for women, Lee is "perhaps...trying to turn the objectification of women on its head: Jack often strips for his clients, who woo and scream and goad him on...Or perhaps Lee is commenting on the hoary old stereotype of the black male’s alleged potent sexual virility.
+Later criticism reexamined and discussed the film's themes.
+In a 2020 essay for Little White Lies, Erik Nielsen argued the film was misunderstood at the time of its release and that it is "a funny, sometimes ridiculous, yet ultimately insightful commentary on race inside American capitalism."
+Liam Carroll of The Spool posited that in making Jack an object available for women, Lee is "perhaps...trying to turn the objectification of women on its head: Jack often strips for his clients, who woo and scream and goad him on...Or perhaps Lee is commenting on the hoary old stereotype of the black male's alleged potent sexual virility.
 Problem is, this all falls apart when you bring in the lesbian factor.
 If these were straight women ogling Jack and using him as a mere sperm bank, then that would be one thing, but making these women lesbians feels nonsensical at best, and reductive at worst."
-Carroll concluded She Hate Me's themes of corporate greed and sexual mores were more effectively explored in Lee's previous works.
+Carroll concluded the themes of corporate greed and sexual mores were more effectively explored in Lee's previous works.